 Ballet is an exquisite, timeless art form that talented ballerinas perform with poise and grace.
 Their entire bodies are engaged in a flow of movement that is mesmerizing to watch.
 Undoubtedly, every single one of these dancers has endured pain, setbacks, and endless hours in the studio rehearsing to perform their craft.
 Audiences get to experience polished performances on stage, but are not privy to the exhausting hours and sacrifice that went into the practices.
 Intriguing facts about ballet lift the curtain to show kids all of the hard work, perseverance, and dedication it take to become an accomplished ballerina.
+Continue reading to learn some incredible facts about ballet that shed light on the lives of professional dancers.

 Children's books about ballet share the incredible stories of dancers who have worked their entire lives to perfect their skills.
 Tiny tots dreaming of becoming dancers will enjoy learning more about the lives of ballerinas.
-Perhaps they are just getting ready to start a class on their own, or still daydreaming while playing with plush ballerina dolls at home.
+Perhaps they are just getting ready to start a class on their own, or still daydreaming while playing with ballerina dolls at home.
 Here are some incredible facts about ballet to share with your little ones next time you head out to class or to their very first performance at the theatre.

 (1) Women were not allowed to join the original ballet.